jeremyseow/AWS/Learning Path/AWS/Storage/Elastic Block Storage (EBS).md

 # Elastic Block Storage (EBS)

+- AZ-locked
+- To move between AZ and regions, must create a snapshot and create new volume from snapshot in the targeted AZ/region

+#### Encryption
+- To encrypt a EBS volume, you must create a snapshot, then encrypt snapshot, then restore encrypted volume
+- Once encrypted/unencrypted, you can't change the type
+- Setting by **region**

 #### Attaching volume
 - After you attach an Amazon EBS volume to your instance, it is exposed as a block device